SilviuManea/Kafka-Tutorial-Node.js-Producer-and-Consumer/README.md

 - `./scripts/create-topic.sh` - creates kafka topic.
 - `npm run start:producer` - starts producer.
 - `npm run start:consumer` - starts consumer

+## Issues

+- `docker-compose up` - if you have issues building the docker container use it with sudo.(might need to install docker compose first)